-- Kneale, P (2011) Study Skills for Geography, Earth & Environmental Science Students.
-(3rd) Arnold.
+- Kneale, P (2019) Study Skills for Geography, Earth & Environmental Science Students.
+(4th Ed.)
+Routledge, Taylor & Francis Group.

 One of the more exciting and stimulating parts of your degree course is fieldwork, where classroom learning is put into practice.
-Therefore, if you don’t already have them, it would be advisable to invest in a rucksack and a good set of waterproofs (jacket & trousers) in preparation.
-Walking boots or stout footwear with ankle support are also usually required for fieldwork.
+So, if you don’t already have them, we’d recommend investing in:

 Royal Geographical Society